ecrin-github/DataDownloader/README.md

 *Identifies data or web pages, including their source URLs, where previously processed MDR data indicates it should be fetched, e.g. references in one source to another.
 Requires query id*

 ### Query types
 The types of wquery are likely to grow with time as different sources are used.
-At the moment the main use for these filters is with PubMed data.
-The current filter quesrties used are:
+At the moment the only use for these filters is with PubMed data.
+The current filter queries used are:

+10003	PubMed Registries: PubMed abstracts with references to any trial registry *Looks in PubMed with entries for any 'DataBank' that corresponds to a trial registry - loops through each registry in turn*

+10004	Pubmed-Study References	: Identifies PubMed references in Study sources that have not yet been downloaded *Carried out entirely within the system databases*